 It’s very important for Americans to understand their recent history over the past 75 years (since World War 2), so the following notes are very important, and will be on the test.
 Indeed, this is so much material that it is likely to take up two questions with the Presidents divided up into two groups chronologically.
 We now discuss the important domestic and foreign policies of each Presidency, starting with Truman.

 Harry Truman.
 Poor Vice President Truman becomes President after the giant FDR dies.
 He makes tough decisions, has “the Buck Stops Here” sign on his desk, and drops two atomic bombs on Japan to end World War 2.
 He pushes civil rights programs and wants to start a federal role in health care, but is not successful legislatively (due to the conservative coalition of Republicans and southern Democrats).
 He was very successful in his Containment foreign policy, which was to halt the spread of communism.
 After being dragged into two world wars, Americans realized that they could not pursue their historic Isolationist foreign policy.
-The communist Soviet Union (USSR) had occupied eastern European countries (their troops refused to leave after defeating Hitler), and in 1949 mainland China fell to Chinese communists fighting the non-communist government (which fled to the island of Taiwan).
+The communist Soviet Union (USSR, Russia and its 14 Republics) had occupied eastern European countries (their troops refused to leave after defeating Hitler), and in 1949 mainland China fell to Chinese communists fighting the non-communist government (which fled to the island of Taiwan).
 Truman worked with congressional Republicans, and strengthened western European countries both economically and militarily.
 The Marshall Plan (named after his popular Secretary of State, a former general) provided billions of dollars in foreign economic aid to western Europe (they were so devastated as the war had been fought on their soil that France and Italy both had large communist parties feeding on public desperation).
-We also created a military defense pact, NATO, North Atlantic Treaty Organization, between the U.S., Canada, and the western European countries; we sent a couple of hundred thousand U.S. troops to West Germany, warning the Soviets that if they invaded western Europe, they would be at war with the U.S. Defeated Germany was divided into USSR dominated East Germany, and free West Germany.
+We also created a military defense pact, NATO, North Atlantic Treaty Organization, between the U.S., Canada, and the western European countries; we sent a couple of hundred thousand U.S. troops to West Germany, warning the Soviets that if they invaded western Europe, they would be at war with the U.S. Defeated Germany was divided into USSR-dominated East Germany, and free West Germany.
 The pre-war capital of Berlin was located in East Germany, but all four Allied nations occupied it, so East Berlin was run by the USSR, and West Berlin administered by the non-communist allied powers (U.S., Great Britain, France).
 Since West Berlin was geographically located within the East German communist zone, the communists cut off the allied land transportation to West Berlin, so Truman conducted a Berlin Airlift to keep West Berlin supplied.
 The U.S. also provided hundreds of millions of dollars in military aid to Greece and Turkey, both of which were threatened by communist insurgents.
 In Asia, communist North Korea invaded free South Korea, so Truman under a United Nations resolution sent U.S. troops, which freed South Korea; however, when UN troops invaded North Korea and approached the border of China, Chinese communist troops kicked the U.S. back to the DMZ and a stalemate occurred.
 This was the Korean War.
-He also diplomatically recognized the new state of Israel, largely because of his Christian beliefs.
+Truman also diplomatically recognized the new state of Israel, largely because of his Christian beliefs.

 Dwight Eisenhower.
 Eisenhower had been a great general, commander of allied forces in Europe during the world war.
 When he left office, initially scholars thought of him as a do-nothing president who played golf a lot, but after the problems we had with his successors, we now look back at his presidency during the 1950s as a time of Peace and Prosperity.
 Regarding peace, he ended the Korean War by threatening to drop an atomic bomb on North Korea.
 He kept us out of Vietnam, refusing to help France maintain its colony in north Vietnam, since he maintained that the U.S. was not a colonial nation, and that as a general he didn’t think that we could win a land war in Asia.
 He opposed the colonial powers of Great Britain and France (allied with Israel) attack against Egypt (1956 Mideast war), which had taken over the British-French owned Suez Canal located in that country.
 The U.S. also started the nuclear triad, which was not just our strategic bombers that could drop nuclear bombs on Russia (the largest republic of the USSR), but also U.S. land-based nuclear missiles that could hit Russia, plus our nuclear-missile carrying submarines.
 The U.S. nuclear policy under Eisenhower was massive retaliation- any nuclear first-strike by the Soviet Union against the U.S. (or its allies) would result in the full use of all of our nuclear forces.
 This was called deterrence- it did indeed prevent Russia from launching an attack against us, and prevented them from invading western Europe.
-However, when the people of the East European nation of Hungary revolved against USSR occupation of their country, Eisenhower did nothing, so the U.S. just continued the Containment policy and did not support any rollback of Soviet control of other countries.
+However, when the people of the East European nation of Hungary revolted against USSR occupation of their country, Eisenhower did nothing, so the U.S. just continued the Containment policy and did not support any rollback of Soviet control of other countries.
 Domestically, we had a balanced federal budget, strong economic growth, and a rising middle class, though we did have three economic recessions.
 Eisenhower was so non-partisan a leader that both parties had wanted to nominate him as President, and he refused to repeal the liberal New Deal.
 That’s when we started the Interstate Highway system, not just for transportation but to facilitate the evacuation of our cities during the nuclear age.
-Finally, the red (communist) scare was so great in the U.S. that some conservative Americans saw communists everywhere, and Republican U.S. Senator Joe McCarthy accused some State Department employees (why did they lose China?), Defense Department employees, and private citizens of being communists.
+Finally, the Red (communist) Scare was so great in the U.S. that some conservative Americans saw communists everywhere, and Republican U.S. Senator Joe McCarthy accused some State Department employees (why did they lose China?), Defense Department employees, and private citizens of being communists.
 Eisenhower gave the go-ahead to senate Republicans, and they censured McCarthy.
 This was a time of McCarthyism, when liberals supported the free speech and freedom of association of Americans.

 John F. Kennedy was young (43, youngest elected President), charismatic, progressive, with idealistic advisors, so his presidency was called Camelot (after a play based on King Arthur’s court) and his programs were called the New Frontier.
 A World War 2 veteran (the movie PT109 depicted his heroism), he had a physical fitness program (historically we had a military draft), and urged Americans: "Ask Not, what your country, can do for you?
 Ask what you, can do, for your country."
 He established the Peace Corps, whereby young Americans could volunteer to help people in Third World (developing) countries.
 He supported foreign economic aid to the third world, such as neutral India, and was loved by the people there.
 After Russia launched the satellite Sputnik into orbit before we did, Kennedy announced a space race whereby we’d place men on the moon before the decade ended (we did, in 1969).
 He appointed his brother, Bobby Kennedy, Attorney General, and Bobby Kennedy aggressively enforced university desegregation (in Alabama, Mississippi) and tried to enforce the weak federal voting rights act that existed.
 John Kennedy got a key congressional committee packed with liberals so that a federal health care bill at least got out of the committee.
 This time of idealism was countered by rising Cold War tensions.
 Angered by the east Europeans who were fleeing communism by traveling to East Berlin and then attaining freedom by entering West Berlin, the communists proceeded to build the Berlin Wall (completely encircling West Berlin, complete with machine gun nests).
 After the communist Castro conquered Cuba in the late 1950s, Eisenhower advisors came up with a plan for anti-communists who had fled that island to go back and overthrow the communist government.
 The new President, Kennedy, unwisely followed his advisors’ advice, so we had the Bay of Pigs invasion.
 Castro was stronger than we had thought, and Kennedy decided to deny U.S. air support to the anti-communist invaders (to conceal the U.S. role), so Castro crushed the invasion, and we had to pay ransom to get the anti-communists out of jail.
 Well, the U.S.S.R. started sending short-range nuclear missiles to Cuba (as a deterrent to another invasion, but also to counter the U.S. advantage over the USSR in long-range strategic nuclear missiles).
 In this Cuban Missile Crisis, Kennedy wisely grilled his advisors to find out that we could not take out all of the existing short-range nuclear missiles in Cuba, so we instituted a naval blockade of Cuba, and Russia backed down and stopped sending more missiles.
 However, when the U.S. heard that the existing short-range missiles were being readied for possible firing, President Kennedy made a nationwide address, saying “We will regard the firing of any nuclear missile from Cuba directed against any nation in the Western Hemisphere as a nuclear attack by the Soviet Union against the United States, thereby requiring a full nuclear strike by the United States against the Soviet Union” (paraphrase).
 That’s how close we were to nuclear extinction!
 Behind the scenes, Kennedy promised that we would withdraw some of our obsolete short-range nuclear missiles from Europe, and that we would promise that we would never again support an invasion of Cuba.
 The USSR withdrew their nuclear missiles from Cuba, and we haven’t had such problems since then.
 As the U.S. government today deals with an emerging nuclear missile power of communist North Korea, my suggestion is to just make a similar pledge as we did with Cuba.